Sam Magri: Dover Athletic

 On 20 July 2015, Magri signed with Dover Athletic after impressing on a trial.

 He made his debut for the club on 8 August 2015, starting in a 1–2 away loss against Barrow.
 Despite missing out two matches, due to international commitment, Magri set a goal for Ricky Miller to score the winning goal, in a 1–0 win over Tranmere Rovers on 31 October 2015.
 Magri quickly established as a starter at Dover, and appeared in 45 league games during the 2015–16 season.
 For his performance, Magri was Team of the Year by a local newspaper Kent Online.

 In the 2016–17 season, Magri continued to be in a first team regular at the club and started the season well for them when he scored his first goal for the club on 20 August 2016, netting the third in a 3–1 home win against the same opponent he made his debut against.
 After missing one match due to international commitment, Magri returned to the first team when he provided two assists, in a 6–1 victory over Braintree Town on 22 October 2016.

 Ebbsfleet United

 On 30 June 2017, Magri signed for Ebbsfleet United.

 Havant & Waterlooville

 In July 2019, Magri signed for National League South side Havant & Waterlooville.

 On 28 January 2023, Magri joined Isthmian League club Bognor Regis Town on a dual registration deal.

+AFC Totton

+Having been offered a new contract by Havant, Magri instead opted to sign for Southern League Premier Division South club AFC Totton in May 2023.

+Bracknell Town

+In August 2025, Magri joined Southern League Premier Division South club Bracknell Town.
+He left in October 2025 after eight appearances.